LivePersonInc/developer-center/pages/documents/data/personal-data-deletion/overview.md

 indicator: both
 ---

-**BETA**

 ### Introduction

 Personal Data Deletion API allows brands to comply with the European Union's Right to be Forgotten requirement (a part of the GDPR).
 This API will permanently delete any personal data that the consumer requests to be deleted.
 Once the data has been deleted there is no way to restore it.

-This data can include full conversation transcripts, hosted files or links sent by the consumer, survey free text answers and consumer's PII (personally identifiable information).
-Data will be deleted within 30 days from the time of the request.
-There will be some approval process on LivePerson's side in the early stages to make sure we are deleting the data as requested.
+This personal data that will be deleted may include full conversation transcripts, hosted files or links sent by the consumer, survey free text answers and consumer's PII (personally identifiable information).
+Data will be deleted within 20 days from the time the deletion request has being approved (explination about the approval process can be found bellow).
-Only closed conversations can be deleted.

 **Note**: what this document refers to as "deletion" is actually the masking of specific, personal data by replacing it with generic text in the following format: *** LP deleted data ***